Orders of Nikshych's Hopf algebra: On orders of forms

 Clearly, $e_0,e_1,g \in {\Ima \rho}$ as they are invariants.
 We will show that ${\Ima \rho}$ contains the rest of the generators.
 Since ${\Ima \rho}$ is a subring of $Y$, this will give ${\Ima \rho}=Y$.
 Let us show that ${\tilde{x}_a} \in {\Ima \rho}$.
 The proof for the other generators is similar.
 The element $q:=\frac{1}{t^2}(2e_0-u_a-u_a^{-1})= -\tilde{x}_a^2u_a^{-1}$ belongs to $Y^{\Gamma}$.
 Since $\gamma(t)=-t$, a direct calculation reveals that $\sigma'(\tilde{x}_a)= \tilde{x}_a+tq$.
 Set $z=\tilde{x}_a+\frac{1}{2}(d+t)q$.
 One can easily check that $z\in Y^{\Gamma}$, and therefore $z\in {\Ima \rho}$.
 Finally, $\tilde{x}_a=z-\frac{1}{2}(d+t)q$, and $\frac{1}{2}(d+t)q \in {\Ima \rho}$, so $\tilde{x}_a\in {\Ima \rho}$ as well, as desired. \end{proof}

 With the previous theorem in hand, we will describe an example in which an order of a form does exist.

-Consider the case $p=7$ and $n=28$.
+\begin{example} Consider the case $p=7$ and $n=28$.
 Let $\zeta:=\zeta_{28}$ be a primitive $28$-th root of unity.
 A computation done by Dror Speiser with the computer algebra system \href{http://magma.maths.usyd.edu.au/magma/}{MAGMA} showed that if ${w}$ is the inverse of the element

 and $d=1$, then the condition of the theorem holds. {We take $t$ such that $t^2=w(1-\zeta^4)$.} We thus have an order over $\Z[\zeta]$ of a form of $H_7$.